keoja/hyperledger-ansible/README.md

 # Customize The Hyperledger Fabric Deployment

-The playbooks and the roles they reference provide the basic specification of how to provision and configure a system to run a distributed instance of Hyperledger over a collection of different hosts.
-To enable this functionality, additional configuration is required to specify the exact hosts that will participate, and their roles in the network.
+The playbooks and the roles they reference provide the basic specification of how to provision and configure a system to run a distributed instance of the Hyperledger fabric over a collection of different Docker hosts.
+To enable this functionality, additional configuration is required to specify the exact hosts that will participate, and what their roles in the network and fabric will be.
 This is accomplished by editing the `fabrichosts` file.
 Also, the characteristics of the Hyperledger Fabric itself needs to be specified, for instance, the exact Docker images to be used for the peers, and the member service, as well as their number.
-This configuration will require editing the `group_vars/all.yml` file; the variables that require customization are documented in the [README.md](group_vars/README.md) in the `group_vars` directory.
+This configuration will require editing the `group_vars/all.yml` file; the variables that require customization are documented in the [README.md](group_vars/README.md) in the `group_vars` directory, and in the file itself.

 # Using the playbooks